EthanSansom/surveysimulator/README.md

-Once your survey data *does* arrive, {surveysimulator} provides functions for validating your actual data against the expected data that you’ve simulated, allowing for fast surfacing of data-collection errors.
+Once your survey data *does* arrive, {surveysimulator} provides functions for validating your actual data against the expected data that you’ve simulated, allowing data-collection errors to be surfaced quickly.

 ## Installation